Elon Musk's 6 Rules of Productivity Show a Divide Between Military and Civilian Workplaces

 "Walk out of a meeting or drop off a call as soon as it is obvious you aren't adding value," he wrote.
 "It is not rude to leave; it is rude to make someone stay and waste their time."

 This was actually probably a very important meeting.
-(NASA/Bill Ingalls)
+(Bill Ingalls/NASA photo)

 4. Don't Use Acronyms

 If the military implemented this policy, its entire world might come to a screeching halt.
-Acronyms in the military aren't just part of a long-standing cultural tradition, they really do help ease communication.
-Would you rather say "Heavy Equipment Recovery Combat Utility Lift and Evacuation System" or "HERCULES."
-My guess is Musk might give the military a pass -- but not Tesla.
+Acronyms in the military aren't just part of a long-standing cultural tradition; they really help ease communication.
+Would you rather say, "Heavy Equipment Recovery Combat Utility Lift and Evacuation System," or, "HERCULES."
+My guess is, Musk might give the military a pass -- but not Tesla.

 For his company, he believes buzzwords and acronyms are a hindrance.